Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

-Thm.~4.12. in~\cite{BB} tells us that \eqref{eq:APS_domain} is a self-adjoint realisation.
-Let us remark that there are also other choices of more general APS boundary conditions (see \cite[Example~1.16(b)]{BB12} and Sec.~\ref{sec:A_q}).
-If $M$ is compact then $D$ is coercive at infinity \footnote { that means that there exists a compact subset $K \subset M$ such that for some constant $C>0$ and all smooth sections $u$ of $E$ with a compact support contained in $M\setminus K$ it holds $C\|u\| \leq \|Du\|$.} and Thm.~5.3 in \cite{BB} implies that the Dirac operator $D$ with the APS boundary condition is Fredholm.
+Here $\psi, \phi$ are compactly supported functions on $M$.
+In particular their support and the boundary $\p M$ can have a non-empty intersection.
+By $D^{\ast}$ we denoted the adjoint of $D$.
+Let us remark that there are also other choices of more general APS boundary conditions (see \cite[Example~1.16(b)]{BB12}).
+If $M$ is compact then Thm.~5.3 in \cite{BB} implies that the Dirac operator $D^{\APS}$ with the APS boundary condition is Fredholm.
+We recall that Fredholm operator is an operator with closed range and a finite dimensional kernel and cokernel.

 In this work we are also interested in $M$ being a plane with holes.
-Our result Thm.~\ref{thm:unbdd} states that in such case there are zero modes which further by Remark~\ref{rem:zero_modes_result_form} are smooth on $M$ but not compactly supported, and hence, the condition for coercivity cannot be satisfied.
-In fact zero is an eigenvalue embedded in the essential spectrum and $D$ does not have a closed range.
-Since we will consider manifolds with several components of boundary we also introduce the notation $BC _{APS}\mid_{\p \Omega_j}$ for the $APS$ boundary condition on the component $\p \Omega_j$ of the boundary.
+In this case zero is an eigenvalue of finite geometrical multiplicity embedded in the essential spectrum (see Thm.~\ref{thm:unbdd} and Cor.~\ref{cor:zero_in_ess_spec} bellow) and therefore $D^{\APS}$ does not have a closed range (\cf \cite[Thm.~5.2]{Kato}).
+Thus it is not Fredholm.
+Since we will consider manifolds with several components of boundary we introduce the notation $BC _{APS}\mid_{\p \Omega_j}$ for the $APS$ boundary condition on the component $\p \Omega_j$ of the boundary.